Airports, like airlines, need federal help to survive COVID-19, RDU says

 And it's not just the airlines in trouble, RDU is feeling the burn as well.
 It has already slashed its budget, which travelers will notice in the form of fewer flight options.

 "RDU is operating on a survival budget of about half of what we were slated to spend this year," Hawco said.
-"We've postponed about half of new construction projects, and times are very lean right now...We do have less service than we did in 2019-half the destination non-stops; we have about a third of departing flights than we did in 2019. "
+"We've postponed nearly $100 million in construction projects and times are very lean right now...We do have less service than we did in 2019-half the destination non-stops; we have about a third of departing flights than we did in 2019. "

 So while airlines are demanding more funding, airports like RDU say they need it too.